WHAT ARE CATARACTS?

 Intraocular lenses – also referred to as IOLs – are implantable lenses that take the place of the natural crystalline lens after it has been removed during cataract surgery.
 The first IOLs were monofocal and thus able to correct sight for only one type of vision (far, immediate, or near) at a time.

 The standard intraocular lens (IOL) is designed to give good distance vision to patients who do not have significant astigmatism.
 Patients who receive standard IOLs are usually able to drive, go to movies, and perform other activities requiring long vision without corrective lenses, but often require reading glasses for such close work as reading or using a computer.

 Modern cataract patients often have the option of a premium multifocal IOL rather than a standard IOL.
 The multifocal IOL features concentric rings of increasing refractive power.
-For patients who are good candidates for these IOLs, this can lead to excellent vision at a variety of distances, without the need for reading glasses reduced or eliminated entirely.
+For patients who are good candidates for these IOLs, this can lead to excellent vision at a variety of distances with the need for reading glasses reduced or eliminated entirely.

 Toric IOLs are used to correct astigmatism.
 In patients with moderate to severe astigmatism, they can help greatly to reduce or eliminate dependence on eyeglasses or contacts postoperatively.
 A toric IOL, like a toric eyeglass or contact lens, has additional refractive power located along one axis.
 When properly placed by a skilled cataract specialist, this additional power corrects the patient’s astigmatism.

 Our team of cataract specialists is among the most experienced in Utah.
-More importantly, they are among the most experienced in the country at the highest levels of cataract surgery technology: multifocal implants and laser-assisted procedures.
+More importantly, they are among the most experienced in the country with the highest levels of cataract surgery technology: multifocal implants and laser-assisted procedures.

 EyeSurg of Utah is our on-site, state-certified, Medicare-approved ambulatory surgery center.
 It was designed from the start to optimize cataract and other vision correction procedures, and its nursing and technician staff are all specialized for eye care.
 It offers advantages in speed and efficiency over a hospital or general surgery center, as well as reduced risk of infection.

-Hoopes Vision specializes in laser-assisted cataract surgery, the most revolutionary development in cataract treatment in decades.
 Hoopes Vision was the first cataract surgery practice in the world to offer multiple cataract laser systems: the Alcon LenSx and the Optimedica Catalys.
 After an extensive head-to-head comparison of the patient outcomes from the two systems, our surgeons now use the Catalys Precision Laser System exclusively.
-Our on-site ambulatory surgery center, EyeSurg of Utah, was designed with laser cataract surgery in mind, and features a purpose-built laser room.
+Our on-site ambulatory surgery center, EyeSurg of Utah, was designed with laser cataract surgery in mind and features a purpose-built laser room.

 While our goal is to provide the safest, most advanced cataract procedures possible, we are also very proud of how affordable our care is.
 We work with almost all major insurance companies, and any upgrades not covered by insurance are often eligible for no-interest payment plans.

 If you have been diagnosed with cataracts, or report any of the symptoms associated with cataracts, please contact us.
-We would be happy to give you an examination and VIP consultation to determine your treatment options.
+We would be happy to give you an examination and VIP consultation to determine your treatment options which include the new advances in cataract surgery.
 This visit is usually covered by medical insurances including Medicare.